A story of a couple who prioritized remodeling their home for aging-in-place.

 New windows in the kitchen and bath let in more light.
 Opposite the island, there’s even MORE storage!

 A kitchen designed for cooking together.

 The tight “U” shaped layout meant that the couple was constantly bumping into each other.
 To create a better flow, we removed the peninsula and cabinets and added a slim island.
-The appliances were updated and we swapped the electric stove for a gas one.
-This kitchen was transformed into a chef’s paradise.
+We updated the appliances and swapped the electric stove for a gas one, transforming this kitchen into a chef’s paradise.

 No tripping hazards here.

 Shown here is the entry from the front door to the kitchen.
 The existing railing (also important to help keep balance) was painted black to blend with the new style.
 There’s also a smooth transition from the large format tile floor and the hardwood.
 Thresholds make it harder for people using walkers or wheelchairs to move about.